MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-set-up-reverse-charges-on-vat.md

 6. On the **Reverse Charge** FastTab, fill in the fields as necessary.
 7. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Purchases & Payables Setup** and then choose the related link.
 6. On the **Reverse Charge** FastTab, fill in the fields as necessary.
-9. To set up items subject to reverse charge, select the item, and open the **Item Card** window.
+9. To set up items subject to reverse charge, select the item, and open the **Item Card** page.
 10. On the **Invoicing** FastTab, fill in the **Reverse Charge Applies** field.

 ## <a name="reverse-charge-sales-list"></a>Reverse Charge Sales List